- 1 Do Pomeranians Shed A Lot ?

 However, you need to groom your Pomeranian regularly to control the loose coat and avoid having hair spread all around your home

-For more information on how to care for your Pomeranian’s coat during the shedding stage refer to the Pomeranian Grooming Guide.
+For more information on how to care for your Pom’s coat during any Pomeranian shedding stage refer to the Pomeranian Grooming Guide.

 Copyright Pomeranian.Org.
 All Rights Reserved.